UPPMAX/UPPMAX-documentation/docs/software/ssh_key_use_bianca.md

 ???- question "Can I also do this from Pelle?"

     - No. This is not safe.
-    - The reason is that, since Pelle is not a secure system, credentials may leak while using Pelle in the middle.
+    - The reason is that, since Pelle is not a secure system, credentials may leak.
     - Pelle should not be used for accessing sensitive data.
 Connect directly from your secure client computer.

 ```bash